yorzi/react_on_rails/README.md

   ```

 ### Installing With The Generators
-1. The install generator will get you started with the necessary directories and conifgurations.
+1. The install generator will get you started with the necessary directories and configurations.
    ```
    rails generate react_on_rails:install
    ```

-   This will create a client directory in your application root path that contains directories for your React files and Webpack, NPM, and linting configurations.
+   This will create a client directory in your application root path that contains directories for your React files and webpack, NPM, and linting configurations.

-   The config file will be copied to ```config/initializers/react_on_rails.rb```.
+   The config file will be copied to `config/initializers/react_on_rails.rb`.

-   Foreman can be run with ```foreman start -f Procfile.dev```
+   Foreman can be run with `foreman start -f Procfile.dev`

 #### Optional Generator Parameters
 1. Server rendering: